Is weed legal in New Jersey?

-New Jersey became the 14th state to legalize marijuana for medical use under the New Jersey Compassionate Use Medical Marijuana Act, also known as Senate Bill 119, which the Legislature passed January 11, 2010.
-It was signed into law by Democratic Gov. Jon Corzine on January 18, 2010, but abruptly stalled when Republican Gov. Chris Christie took office the next day.
+New Jersey became the 14th US state to legalize marijuana for medical use when the Legislature passed the New Jersey Compassionate Use Medical Marijuana Act (CUMMA), also known as S 88, in January 2010.
+It was signed into law by Gov. Jon Corzine on January 18, 2010, but abruptly stalled when Gov. Chris Christie took office the next day.
 New Jersey’s medical marijuana patient registry reopened on August 9, 2012, and began allowing registered physicians to initiate patient certifications with the Medical Marijuana Program (MMP).
-The first Alternative Treatment Center (ATC) began dispensing medical marijuana to New Jersey medical marijuana patients on December 2, 2012.

-Senate Bill 2842, allowing edible forms of marijuana for to be consumed by patients younger than 18, was signed into law by Gov. Christie on September 10, 2013.
+S 2842, allowing edible forms of marijuana to be consumed by patients younger than 18, was signed into law by Gov. Christie on September 10, 2013.

 New Jersey medical marijuana patients may only consume cannabis in the privacy of their homes.
-Smoking medical marijuana falls under the same regulations applying to tobacco smoking overseen by the Department of Health in the Smoke Free Air Act.
+Smoking medical marijuana falls under the same regulations as tobacco smoking in the Smoke-Free Air Act.

 to Be to Consume?